miracuse/miracuse.github.io/docs/classes/mage/subclasses.md

 # Subclasses

 **Subclasses** are specializations for each class that determine which [Kits](kits.md) a player can use.
 New characters start with one subclass, gaining more the longer they adventure.
+Additional information can be found on the [subclass page](../subclasses.html).

 -   **<span style="color: {{ site.mage_color }}">Shaman</span>**: A Mage that trained in elemental magic, combining the primal forces of fire, earth, water, air, lightning, and metal.